 There are actions we can take to protect mothers and all women in the workforce.
 AAUW has its own recommendations for employers, policy makers, and women themselves on how we can work to break down the obstacles mothers face in the workplace.

 Employers can take it upon themselves to make a hospitable environment for working parents by offering flexible schedules.
 When managers focus on and recognize employees’ contributions rather than watching the clock, productivity and morale may improve.

 Lawmakers can play an enormous role in addressing workplace obstacles through legislation at the local, state, and federal levels of government.
-One huge step in helping to close the pay gap would be to strengthen pay equity laws federally, with the Paycheck Fairness Act, and in states with laws like California’s.
-Since the United States is one of the few countries without mandated paid family or paid sick leave, states and cities can pass paid leave measures, and the U.S. Congress can and should support the federal Healthy Families Act.
+One huge step in helping to close the pay gap would be to strengthen pay equity laws.
+Passage of the Paycheck Fairness Act would create incentives for employers to follow the law, empower women to negotiate for equal pay, and enforce the laws we already have.
+State and local policy makers can follow the lead of states like California and strengthen their state’s equal pay provisions.
+Since the United States is one of the few countries without mandated paid family or paid sick leave, states and cities can pass paid leave measures, and the U.S. Congress can and should support the federal FAMILY Act.
 Our elected officials can also work to help pregnant workers by updating laws that protect them.
 We need to promote the health of women and families with strong workplace policies and ensure that women are not forced out of their jobs or denied leadership opportunities.